Luthfiahmad12/laravel-mod/README.md

 -   Laravel Sanctum is recommended for most API applications
 -   All modules are automatically registered with Laravel's service container
 -   Entity generation automatically detects module type (web or API)
--   Livewire components are only generated if Livewire is installed
+-   Livewire components are automatically discovered and registered if Livewire is installed
 -   Route files are named dynamically for better organization
 -   Middleware is applied automatically by the service provider
 -   Package follows "less is more" philosophy - extend as needed